estebanrae/roboflow/README.md

 # Testing Roboflow Pipeline

 ## Objective
-Train an inference model capable of detecting analog and digital pictures.
+The goal is to read images from Google Photos, figure out which ones were taken by an analog camera, and sort those into their own album.
+Unfortunately, it's not possible to organize photos using the google photos API, so for now, we download a copy of lower resolution.

 ## Model
 Trained a model on a reasonably small (67 images) sample of images using a *ViT* model.
 Split into train, test, and validation sets.

-## Goal
-The goal is to read images from Google Photos, figure out which ones were taken by an analog camera, and sort those into their own album.
-Unfortunately, it's not possible to organize photos using the google photos API, so for now, we download a copy with a lower resolution.

 ## Roboflow Versions
 * Version 1: Tested out resized 640x640 images with some data augmentations